-For the period from January 24, 2020 (date of inception) to June 30, 2021 our activities consisted of formation and preparation for the Public Offering and, subsequent to the Public Offering, identifying and completing a suitable Initial Business Combination.
+For the period from January 24, 2020 (date of inception) to March 31, 2021 our activities consisted of formation and preparation for the Public Offering and, subsequent to the Public Offering, identifying and completing a suitable Initial Business Combination.
 As such, we had no operations or significant operating expenses until August 2020.

-Our normal operating costs include costs associated with our search for an Initial Business Combination, costs associated with our governance and public reporting and state franchise taxes expected to total approximately \$17,000 per month (see below), a charge of \$15,000 per month from our Sponsor (see Note 1 to condensed consolidated financial statements) for administrative services.
-Our costs in the three and six months ended June 30, 2021 also include the costs of our public reporting, governance and related costs, subsequent to the Public Offering as well as professional and consulting fees and travel associated with evaluating various Initial Business Combination candidates.
-Costs associated with our governance and public reporting have increased since the Public Offering and were approximately \$129,000 and \$178,000, respectively, for the three and six months ended June 30, 2021.
-Costs associated with professional, due diligence and consulting fees related to our review of business combination candidates were approximately \$6,360,000 and \$7,539,000, respectively, for the three and six months ended June 30, 2021.
-As we identify Initial Business Combination candidates, our costs are expected to increase significantly in connection with negotiating and executing a definitive agreement and related agreements as well as additional professional, due diligence and consulting fees that will be required in connection with an Initial Business Combination.
-We expect our costs to increase significantly in connection with negotiating and executing a merger agreement and related agreements as well as additional professional, due diligence and travel costs that will be required in connection with an Initial Business Combination.
-Costs to adjust our warrant liabilities to market value at each reporting period were approximately \$959,000 and \$3,605,000, respectively, for the three and six months ended June 30, 2021.
+Our normal operating costs include costs associated with our search for an Initial Business Combination, costs associated with our governance and public reporting and state franchise taxes expected to total approximately \$17,000 per month (see below), a charge of \$15,000 per month from our Sponsor for administrative services.
+Our costs in the three months ended March 31, 2021 also include the costs of our public reporting, governance and related costs, subsequent to the Public Offering as well as professional and consulting fees and travel associated with evaluating various Initial Business Combination candidates.
+Costs associated with our governance and public reporting have increased since the Public Offering and were approximately \$85,000 for the three months ended March 31, 2021.
+Costs associated with professional, due diligence and consulting fees related to our review of business combination candidates were approximately \$1,155,000 for the three months ended March 31, 2021.
+As we identify Initial Business Combination candidates, our costs are expected to increase significantly in connection with negotiating and executing a definitive agreement and related agreements as well as additional professional, due diligence and consulting fees and travel costs that will be required in connection with an Initial Business Combination.
+We expect our costs to increase significantly in connection with negotiating and executing a merger agreement and related agreements as well as additional professional, due diligence and consulting fees and travel costs that will be required in connection with an Initial Business Combination.